coyac/READMEs/discover-meteor.md

 ### Tutorial 1 - Create your First Meteor App

-In this [tutorial](http://meteortips.com/first-meteor-tutorial/projects/) you can create a Leaderboard application and understand how meteor work.
+In this [tutorial](http://meteortips.com/first-meteor-tutorial/projects/) you can create a Leaderboard application and see how meteor works.
 This is what you will build.
 [This is what you will build.](http://leaderboard2.meteor.com/)